Kiszczomb/nautilus-trash-cli/README.md

     for current direstory, where user can select file to restore.
 Curently script is able to launch kgx, gnome-terminal or xterm to perform that

+### Motivation

+There's currently some bug causing trash to not work on mounted btrfs subvolumes.
+The ```gio trash``` command, which Nautilus is using in the background to manage trash command results in error ```Trashing on system internal mounts is not supported```.
+There is an open issue on Gnome gitlab ([#1885](https://gitlab.gnome.org/GNOME/glib/-/issues/1885)), but for now no change in this manner is visible.
+This script fixes that problem partialy, by using ```trash-cli``` instead.

 ## Install Extension

 ```